cceh/capitularia/doc_src/overviews/html_generation.rst

 The Makefile is run by cron on the Capitularia VM at regular intervals.

-The manuscript and HTML files reside in the AFS.
-The AFS is mounted onto the VM.

 The Makefile knows all the dependencies between the files and runs the appropriate tools to keep the HTML files up-to-date with the manuscript files.